calaldees/teacherEducation/teacherEducation/ai-syntax-error.md

 AI syntax error
 ===============

+* To improve students awareness of AI tools, we need to model using them and critique the output
+* Use AI in front of students - and together critique it's output
+    * Show them how misleading and bad it is

 ```
 I am learning python

 Here is my program
 a = 3
-b = input("enter a number to add to 3")
+print("enter a number to add to 3")
+b = input()
 answer = a + b
 print("the answer is " + answer)

 Here is my error
 enter a number to add to 35
 Traceback (most recent call last):
-  File "/mnt/c/Users/ac954/code/temp/test.py", line 3, in <module>
+  File "/mnt/c/Users/ac954/code/temp/test.py", line 4, in <module>
     answer = a + b
 TypeError: unsupported operand type(s) for +: 'int' and 'str'